-A selection of paintings by New York-based Albanian artist Lui Shtini.
-Love these.
+A selection of paintings by New York City-based artist Elliott Chambers, originally from Bath, UK.
 More images below.

 Artist Joel Daniel Phillips examines San Francisco’s Bayview-Hunters Point neighbourhood through three friends and deeply-rooted residents.
 Defined by the Hunters Point Shipyard (a shuttered naval base closed due to extensive environmental contamination), the men work as recyclers within daily proximity to hazardous waste.
 Click here for previous posts of Phillips’ work.
 See more images from “Hazards May Be Present” below.

 Colorado-based artist Heidi Annalise creates impressionistic landscapes inside the lids of old mint tins, using the base to mix her paints.
 See more images below.
 Read More

 “Mass” is a project by artist Carson Davis Brown in which he creates sculptures inside of big-box stores and other places of mass.
 He constructs the unauthorized installations, photographs them, and then leaves them to be discovered by shoppers and staff.
 Images of the installations are printed, framed (using un-sold frames), and exhibited inside the stores without permission.
 See more images from the series below as well as video clips documenting the building of installations using cameras tethered to in-store camera displays!